 Natural sources: Brightly coloured fruit and veg, as well as green leafy veg – red peppers, oranges, grapefruit, strawberries, kiwi, broccoli, kale and spinach.

-Supplements: Look for a supplement which sources vitamin C from nature.
+Supplements: Look for a supplement such as our Nature C Tablets which sources vitamin C from nature.
 Avoid single large doses, and instead opt for several smaller doses throughout the day.

 Zinc is one of the lesser-known immune-boosting nutrients, but it is incredibly important for a functioning immune system.
 Those deficient in zinc tend to have severely impaired immune function, as well as cognitive problems, decreased testosterone levels and decreased muscle mass, so it’s actually a really important mineral for the whole body!